JirosWorld/Django-starter-project/INSTALL.rst

 Installation
 ============

-The {{ project_name }} is developed in Python using the `Django framework`_.
+The project is developed in Python using the `Django framework`_.
 There are 3 sections below, focussing on developers, running the project using Docker and hints for running the project in production.

 .. _Django framework: https://www.djangoproject.com/